imagej/imagej.github.io/_pages/plugins/bigstitcher/autoloader.md

 To include multiple files in the dataset you can:

 -   Select a directory as the path - in that case, all files in that directory (except for the ones filtered out by size) will be included.
 -   Use wildcards in the path.
-The Automatic loader supports [glob-Syntax](https://en.wikipedia.org/wiki/Glob_(programming)):
+The Automatic loader supports {% include wikipedia title="Glob (programming)" %}:
     -   a '\*' can be used to specify any sequence of characters
     -   a '?' can be used to specify a single, varying charcter